 Mwalimu Johnnie MacViban is a household name in Cameroonian journalism and was featured in Index on Censorship in 1986 for an article titled ‘The Enemies of Democracy’.
 In 2011 he was shortlisted for the EduART Jane and Rufus Blanshard award for Fiction for his novel A Ripple from Abakwa.
-His other works include The Makuru Alternative, An Annecdoted Patchwork and The Mwalimu’s Reader.
+His other works include The Makuru Alternative, An Annecdoted Patchwork, The Mwalimu’s Reader and Twilight of Crooks.

 Looking back at your career, what can you say about your time as a critic at Cameroon Tribune, and how is the cultural scene now, compared to the 80s when you worked with Cameroon Tribune?